marmelab/sg/README.md

 `npm install`

 ##Introduction
-The sg function take a generator yielding effect and return a function which return a promise.
+The sg function takes a generator yielding effect and returns a function which return a promise.
 ```js
 import sg from 'sg';
 function* gen(name) {